aalllxx/aalllxx.github.io/_posts/2016-08-16-Squash-Ball-Tracking.markdown

 I literally dream of stereo tracking.
 I think about how adding a second camera to my setup would solve my biggest problems and pave the way to new and useful functionality.
 All of the big innovations which I want to see for squash tracking need 3D.

 Drawing the path of a squash ball is nice, but is hardly useful in any practical way.
 By introducing stereo footage, video I could make a 3D hull rendering of the squash court.
 I would know where on each wall the ball bounced and the speed of the ball at each frame.
-Adding a second camera would also help with the regular occlusion that a single camera has trouble with.
+Adding a second camera would also help with the regular occlusions that a single camera has trouble with.

 **Use color (or maybe not)**